ryanlintott/SSVEP_keyboard/README.md

 - iOS
 - Android
 - macOS
-- windows (not yet tested but theoretically should work)
+- Windows (not yet tested but theoretically should work)

+You can download builds for most platforms [here](https://drive.google.com/drive/folders/0B4W4Pn0tIMBXbGUtdmJCMW02dk0?usp=sharing))

 ### Current functions of the app